Fairchild Channel F Videocarts: Videocart-9

 Videocart 9: Drag Strip is a racing video game released in 1976 by Fairchild.
 Video magazine reviewed the game in 1978, scoring it a 5 out of 10 and criticizing its controls/handling and its low level of difficulty but noting that "the sound effects are fun".

 Videocart-10

 Videocart-10: Maze, Cat and Mouse is a puzzle video game released in 1977 by Fairchild.
+A maze is randomly generated on screen, try and find the way out, compete against a second player and perhaps add a chaser to the mix (cat hunting mice).

 Videocart-11

 Videocart-11: Backgammon, Acey-Deucey is a board game genre video game released in 1977 by Fairchild.

 Videocart-12

 Videocart-12: Baseball is a sports video game released in 1977 by Fairchild.
 The first console baseball game featured an innovative pitching interface that would become a cornerstone for future titles based on the sport.
 Twisting the controllers steers the pitch, while pushing forward or pulling back varies its speed.
 If a batter manages to hit the pitch, four fielders can be moved to the left or right to make an out.
 Strikeouts, walks, and getting hit by the pitch are all possible.
 The intricacies of the batter/pitcher contest made this game, much like real baseball, a game that came down to pitching.
 The game was reviewed by Video magazine in 1978 where it received a score of 10 out of 10.